xamarin/xamarin-macios/docs/website/mtouch-errors.md

 This generally indicates a bug in the AOT compiler.
 Please file a bug [http://bugzilla.xamarin.com](https://bugzilla.xamarin.com/enter_bug.cgi?product=iOS) with a project that can be used to reproduce the error.

+Sometimes it's possible to work around this by disabling incremental builds in the project's iOS Build option (but it's still a bug, so please report it anyways).

 <h3><a name="MT3002"/>MT3002 AOT restriction: Method '*' must be static since it is decorated with [MonoPInvokeCallback].
 See http://ios.xamarin.com/Documentation/Limitations#Reverse_Callbacks # this error message comes from the AOT compiler</h3>